-If moms were compensated for their hours “worked,” it would total about $100,460 per year, according to a study.
+If moms were compensated for their hours “worked,” it would total about $100,460 per year, research indicates.
 (Credit: Pexels.com)

-As nurturers, educators and protectors, mothers are the world’s best superheroes.
 The countless hats they wear while caring for those they love is an impressive balancing act.
-In fact, a 2019 study conducted by OnePoll/Campell Soup found that the average mother with children ages five to 18 spends an average of 97 hours per week taking care of their kids.
-If moms were compensated for their hours “worked,” it would total about $100,460 per year, according to the study.
+And research proves it: A 2019 study conducted by OnePoll/Campell Soup found that the average mother with children ages five to 18 spends an average of 97 hours per week taking care of their kids.
+If moms were compensated for their hours “worked,” it would total about $100,460 per year, the report added.

-What better way to celebrate Mother’s Day than with a playlist of artists’ heartfelt songs dedicated to their mothers (and aunts and grandmothers)?
-These tunes will surely spark sentimental feelings as you reflect on the special women in your own life — including the mothers who are no longer with us.
-As the saying goes, “a mother’s hug lasts long after she lets go,” — and these artists were clearly feeling that.
+What better way to pay tribute to moms this Mother’s Day, than in song?
+We’ve put together a playlist of artists’ heartfelt songs dedicated to their mothers (and aunts and grandmothers).
+These tunes will spark sentimental feelings and encourage listeners to reflect on the special women in their lives — including the mothers who are no longer with us.
+As the old adage goes, “A mother’s hug lasts long after she lets go” — and these artists were clearly feeling that.

 1. “On My Mama” – Victoria Monét